 We are looking for a place to stay.
 The Kunas here are used to receive visitors because the border is near.

 Hammock style tonight.
-The village is really nice.
-Most of the Kunas are living on islands so they don’t have so much space usually.
+The village is nice.
+Most of the Kunas are living on islands, so they don’t have a lot of much space usually.
 But here, you can walk between plantains, chicken, yuka and coconut tree.

 Kids are running everywhere, exciting of our arrival.
 I let them play with my fake airline cap (Yes, couldn’t find a captain hat in Panama city….
 I think I’m the first pilot on a speed boat…)

 Kunas are happy people.
 They fought for their independence from Panama in the 1920’s, and the revolution was made in less than one week (with the help of the United States).
 Every village is managed by 2 to 7 sailas.
 They are usually the oldest and wisest.
 They do the maximum to continue to live with their culture and tradition.
 And as you need to be a Kuna to have an island, there is not hotel resort in all San Blas!!!